-Best for rooftop views of the city: Hotel Fortress Leopold I Novi Sad
+Best for rooftop views of the city: Hotel Leopold I Novi Sad

 Slovakia's pride and joy, the Tatras mountain range is a magnificent series of peaks – culminating in the pyramid-shaped Gerlach at 2,655m.
 Start at one of the village resorts like Nový Smokovec or Ždiar, then make for the mountains, where you can rest your weary heads at cheap hikers’ chalets.

-Best for location to popular attractions: Penzion Reitmayer
+Best for the location to popular attractions: Penzion Reitmayer

 Best for families: Apartmanovy Dom TatraTravel Smokovec

-Sandwiched between Italy, Austria and Croatia, compact Slovenia, with its charming capital Ljubljana, easy travel, developing wine industry and pocket of coastline, is an appealing destination on any journey through Europe.
+Sandwiched between Italy, Austria and Croatia, compact Slovenia is an appealing destination on any journey through Europe.
+There's its charming capital, Ljubljana, as well as easy travel, a burgeoning wine industry and tempting pocket of coastline.
 For the adventure-minded, or for those who just want to camp in a beautiful lakeside setting, the northwest region is perfect.

 Nestled below the stunning Julian Alps are the very different twin lakes of Bled and Bohinj.
 From here you can carry on to the Soča Valley, right by the Italian border, for hiking, kayaking and rafting adventures.

-Best guest house for views of Lake Bled: Guest House Mlino
+Best guest house for views of Lake Bled: Penzion Vila Prešeren

 Best for lake views: Grand Hotel Toplice